TexasInstruments/ti-wisunfan-pyspinel/README.md

     -u <UART>, --uart=<UART>
        	Open a serial connection to the TI Wi-SUN NCP device where <UART> is a device path such as "/dev/ttyUSB0".
+        On Windows, use the COM port of the connected NCP device instead (such as "COM1").

     -b <BAUDRATE>, --baudrate=<BAUDRATE>
         Specify a serial connection baudrate.
 By default set to 115200.